wolfc910/ds202-sandbox/README.md

 - having an 8 am and an 8 pm on class on the same day
 - knowing classes are only getting busier
 - Have to start doing homework
+- Lots of work is starting to get added on